duburcqa/jiminy/build_tools/doc_cpp/Mainpage.md

 ## Usage

 This documentation groups together all the native C++ code, that is part of the Jiminy project.

   - Documentation for the package sources is available by three different tabs:

     - [Packages](./namespaces.html), where file are sorted by C++ package.
     - [Classes](./annotated.html), where only C++ classes are listed.
     - [Files](./files.html), where one may browse the file directory tree directly.
-      This is the most complete reference (i.e. some file might be inaccessible from the other two interfaces).
+This is the most complete reference.
+Indeed, some file might be inaccessible from the other two interfaces.